Mars7777/Stereo-Calibration-Rectification/README.md

 A student from SCU.

-Since task 14 needs the results of task 12, so I combined them both in one archive.
+Since task 14 needs the results of task 12, so I combined them both in one Repository.

 The archive named "StereoCalibration-Rectification" contains the images, programs and results of task 12, 14.
 The folder called "Stereo Calibration" solves task 12 and the folder called "Rectification" solves task 14.